Rammsauer/greenwashing/README.md

 Tyler HITS the floor, stomach first.
 HIS OPPONENT lands on top of him, grappling, trying for a CHOKE HOLD.
 The surrounding CROWD, Jack included, SCREAMS at them...

+Tyler and the Opponent wrestle desperately, and Tyler flips
 </pre>